joachimkennedy/blog/content/p/resolutions-2025.md

 ### Go to the Olympic Peninsula

-Years ago, my sister said the Hoh Rainforest was a favorite stop on a long, Western road trip.
+Years ago, my sister said the Hoh Rainforest was a favorite stop on a long, Western road trip[^2].
 I was so excited to go when I moved to Seattle, but I still haven’t been to the Olympic Peninsula at all, and that's embarrassing.

+[^2]: Correction: Mt Rainier was the favorite.
+Hoh was "ok".
+It just sounded the most exciting to me.

 ### Compost

 Composting feels like one of those rare unambiguously good deeds (and I won’t hear otherwise).
 I just learned that my building has a compost bin.
-I’m counting on this being an easy win. [^2]
+I’m counting on this being an easy win.[^3]

-[^2]: My family learned to compost at a demonstration at the local Nature Center where they asked for food waste and we brought tin cans.
+[^3]: My family learned to compost at a demonstration at the local Nature Center where they asked for food waste and we brought tin cans.

 ### Secret resolution: Have more fun

 Having fun is a secret resolution because the moment I thought of it, I started having less fun.
 It’s a classic “pursuit of happiness” problem.
 I intend to forget it as soon as I publish this post.

 I've kept a todo list for a few years now, and while I shudder to imagine the chaos my life would devolve into without it, it does have a strange tendency to turn everything into a chore.
-Likely because "Broil bechamel over whatever you want"[^3] is right next to "new drivers license".
+Likely because "Broil bechamel over whatever you want"[^4] is right next to "new drivers license".
 And the longer something fun stays on a todo list, the more it feels like something I'm putting off and have to force myself to do.

-[^3]: Fun in case it's not clear.
+[^4]: Fun in case it's not clear.
 Though I think I meant Mornay

 This is about choosing the fun version of things rather than the chore.
 I'm reminded again of how unhappy I was with my *New Yorker* subscription because I felt so much pressure to keep up with it and read enough for it to be worthwhile and pick the most interesting articles.
 I recently discovered that I can just go and read it at the library.
 I can take myself on a field trip, and if I miss a week, there's not a stack of issues in my apartment.